Dhanshree-Sonar/AWS-Lightsail-Instance/README.md

 (The instance has been deleted as it was rented for a month, therefore you won't be able to access the application.
 You could rent an instance  on AWS Lightsail and perform the below steps to have a secure and efficient web server.)

 ## IP Address and SSH Port
-- AWS Lightsail Server IP Address : 18.220.175.105 (Currntly not working as the instance has been deleted.)
+- AWS Lightsail Server IP Address : 18.220.175.105 (Currently not working as the instance has been deleted.)
 - SSH Port : 2200

 ## Web Application URL